 The purchase itself

-Once the consent question is resolved — whether by obtaining consent or confirming it is not needed — the property purchase follows the same process as any standard New Zealand conveyance.
+Once the consent question is resolved - whether by obtaining consent or confirming it is not needed - the property purchase follows the same process as any standard New Zealand conveyance.
 We handle it all.
-See buying property for a full overview.
 The additional steps for overseas buyers include:

-- Adding a consent condition to the contract so you can withdraw without losing your deposit if consent is declined.
+- Adding a consent condition to the agreement so you can withdraw without losing your deposit if consent is declined.

 - Tax considerations, including GST and the residential land withholding tax rules that apply in some transactions.
 We coordinate with your accountant on these.